Own-Data-Privateer/hoardy-web/README.md

 - set `Exported via 'saveAs'` filter there to `false` (red) to make it only display reqres that were not exported yet;
 - press the `Re-queue` button there;
 - wait for `Hoardy-Web` to generate new fake-Downloads containing all that data;
-- wait for the browser to save the resulting generated `WRR`-bundles;
+- wait for the browser to save the resulting generated `WRR` bundles;
 - (if you are running on a truly ancient hardware and the above is slow, you can disable all GZip compression options);
 - confirm the file was properly saved (i.e. you did not run out of disk space);
 - repeat until everything is exported;